aether-lang-org/mquickjs-port/README.md

 As with QuickJS, no backward compatibility is garanteed at the bytecode level.
 Moreover, the bytecode is not verified before being executed.
-Only run Javascript source code from trusted sources.
+Only run Javascript bytecode from trusted sources.

 ## Internals and comparison with QuickJS